07.01.22

 According to the Youth Development Model (10), all physical capacities are highly trainable throughout the ages.
 Young athletes can start with bodyweight training, tag games, and a range of sprints, as this will develop a cascade of neuromuscular adaptations.
 At this early stage of development, it is worth noting that testing and training should be viewed holistically, with the emphasis placed on fun, engagement, and the athletes learning new skills.

 As the young athletes grow and mature into adolescents (girls >11years old, boys >13years old) their strength and conditioning training can become more structured, for example, strength training, plyometrics drills, power training, agility, and sprint drills.
 Furthermore, the athlete’s test battery might be linked towards a specific sport or even position, but even so, the test scores should still be viewed holistically, along with other lifestyle factors – nutrition, recovery, and sleep.
-As the athlete develops their strength, power, muscle mass, coordination and speed, the athlete needs adequate sport practice too allow these new physical qualities to manifest into new sport-motor performances.
+As the athlete develops their strength, power, muscle mass, coordination and speed, the athlete needs adequate sport practice to allow these new physical qualities to manifest into new sport-motor performances.

 Summary

+Working and coaching young and youth athletes with different training experiences, abilities, and needs, we recommend that each athlete completes a series of test elements, for example, 10 metre acceleration, pull ups, agility test, countermovement jump, and 5Rm back squat.
+The athlete's test results can be viewed and tracked.
 By completing the tests and regularly re-testing the athlete, this informs the coach of the athlete’s physical capacities and how the athlete is developing.
 It also helps the athlete to set personal goals and see progress, and most importantly, it highlights the importance of performing their strength and conditioning training and leading a healthy lifestyle.

 An example of an athlete's test scores